 If you haven’t had a visit with an online doctor yet, chances are you soon will.
 The age of telemedicine has firmly arrived, a time in which an increasing amount of our healthcare needs and interactions with trusted doctors can occur via websites and apps.
 Live chats, video visits, and unlimited messaging are bringing primary care directly into our homes and, in the process, offering improved access to quality healthcare and lower costs over time.

-Traditionally we all have hoped to find the best doctors in our area.
+Traditionally, we all have hoped to find the best doctors in our geographic area.
 So how do you find the best online doctor for high-quality telemedicine?
-What service provides the most value, if you’re on a budget?
+What service provides the most value if you’re on a budget?
 What kind of experience and attention can you expect, and how do online doctors fit into your overall healthcare?